 - More file storage for a single note

-- two factor authentication using SMS
+- Two-factor authentication using SMS or authenticator app

 - Save emails to Evernote